The 20 Best Beaches Near Orlando for Families

 When you are not relaxing on the sand, swimming or surfing in the water, or building a sandcastle, there are plenty of other fun activities to choose from at this beach.
 You can even watch the bioluminescent comb jellies glow on this sunset paddleboard tour.

 One of the most popular options is walking along the Cocoa Beach Pier.
-There are restaurants and shops near the pier, which is perfect when you get hungry or want to purchase a few souvenirs.

-The Ron Jon Surf Shop is also practically right on the edge of the sand of Cocoa Beach.
+Ron Jon Surf Shop is also practically right on the edge of the sand of Cocoa Beach.
 This is an excellent place to shop for surfing gear.
 And if you want to learn more about surfing, you can venture to the Florida Surf Museum.

 New Smyrna Beach

 Driving to New Smyrna Beach from Orlando will take a little more than an hour.
-This beach is just to the south of Daytona Beach, which I will share more information about in a minute.
+This beach is just south of Daytona Beach, which I will share more information about in a minute.

 If you do not like crowds, I recommend choosing New Smyrna over Daytona when you want to enjoy a little time in the sand with your family.
+New Smyrna Beach is also a great place to take a fishing trip.

 Daytona Beach